 At all times we will discuss your treatment with you so that you understand how the treatment is designed to help you achieve your goals, and how to assess whether you are making progress.
 Long-term treatment maintenance may also be required to ensure relapse prevention.
 The duration of treatment is less important than the outcomes from treatment.

-Whether that takes one session or twenty-one sessions, Robyn's aim is to ensure that you achieve positive, long lasting outcomes.
+Whether that takes one session or twenty-one sessions, our aim is to ensure that you achieve positive, long lasting outcomes.

 What should I expect from my first session?

 Your first session will involve building rapport, collecting personal information, explaining and obtaining your consent for treatment, and conducting initial assessments.
 You will also receive information on confidentiality and the associated limitations to confidentiality.
 After completing paperwork, the remainder of the session will focus on what has brought you to therapy.
 A basic outline of your proposed treatment will be provided, and you will have time to ask any questions you have regarding treatment or the structure of therapy.

 How do I know if I am eligible for the Medicare rebate?